forkwhilefork/bird-config-generator/README.md

 ## Requirements
 python3 and some modules:

-`pip3 install jinja2 ipaddress jsonschema`
+`pip3 install jinja2 ipaddress difflib jsonschema wasabi`

 A working installation of bird2 (excluding config) is assumed.